digital-work-lab/open-source-project/slides/06-code_review.md

 As a group, your goals are:

-1. Download the code from the pull request (fork) to your local machine or codespace
+1. Download the code from the pull request (fork) to your local machine or Codespace
 2. Test whether the code works as expected
 3. Debug and improve the code (if necessary)
-4. Document your assessment in the pull request on GitHub and suggest to merge, revise, or reject the contribution
+4. Document your assessment in the pull request on GitHub and suggest merging, revising, or rejecting the contribution

 ---